razanharith/EPA-Net/README.md

-# EPA_Net: An Efficient Pyramid Attention for Skin Lesion Segmentation
+# A Modular Attention Network for Skin Lesion Segmentation in Resource-Limited Clinical Settings

 This is the official implementation of the proposed model in the paper "EPA_Net: An Efficient Pyramid Attention for Skin Lesion Segmentation".